tigerfarm/arduino/README.md

 --------------------------------------------------------------------------------
 ## Build next and projects in progress

-#### Programmable Clock project
+#### Programmable LCD Clock project: WiFi set time

+Project to set time using infrared:
 + Set Programmable Clock, components: DS3231 clock, 1602 LCD, infrared receiver, Nano board, USB micro cable for power, and full sized breadboard.
 + Set date(year and month) and time (hours, minutes, seconds) using the infrared receiver and a remote control.

+#### Digital Clock project

-+ Programmable clock, components: DS3231 clock, 2 2x7-segment digit displays, 2 Nano boards,
++ Digital clock, components: DS3231 clock, 2 2x7-segment digit displays, 2 Nano boards,
     USB micro cable for power, and full sized breadboard.
-+ DS3231 clock is set by the Set Programmable Clock.
++ DS3231 clock is set by using the Programmable LCD Clock.
 + Need a program set the clock using the 2 2x7-segment digit displays.
 This approach would also work with a TM1637 display.
 + Or, add a NodeMCU board to make a request to a server to get the time, and then use that time to set the clock.
 + Use TM1637 to replace the 2 2x7-segment digit displays and the second Nano board which displays the hours.